Anti-bullying legislation: Philippines

+South Korea

+In 2004, the Act on the Prevention of and Countermeasures Against Violence in Schools was enacted in South Korea.
+In the lead up to its legislation, The Blue Tree Foundation (BTF; Formerly Foundation for Preventing Youth Violence; FPYV), Korea's NGO specializing in school violence prevention, spearheaded a civic movement involving 470,000 citizens.

 North America

 Canada

-This law occurred in 2012.
-The provincial government of Quebec initiated legislation providing for anti-bullying laws, with the Quebec law having come into effect in 2012.
-Federal politicians also debated the groundwork for a national anti-bullying strategy the same year.
+This law was enacted in 2012.
+The provincial government of Quebec initiated legislation to help support the anti-bullying laws with Quebec law having come into effect in 2012.
+Federal politicians and decision makers also debated the groundwork for a national anti-bullying strategy that the same year.